quasarframework/quasar-framework.org/source/guide/app-build-commands.md

 * HTML minified with [html-minifier](https://github.com/kangax/html-minifier)
 * CSS across all components extracted into a single file and minified with [cssnano](https://github.com/ben-eb/cssnano)
 * All static assets compiled with version hashes for efficient long-term caching, and a production index.html is auto-generated with proper URLs to these generated assets

-### Troubleshoot
-> At some point you might notice that the build takes an unusual long time to finish (if it even finishes).
-Due to how Webpack and its loaders work, this is a clear indication that **your HTML Vue templates have a syntax error somewhere**.
-Example: `<span<>`, where an extra character breaks HTML: `<`.